zacwong2151/tp/docs/DeveloperGuide.md

     Steps 2a1-2a2 are repeated until the data entered is correct.
     Use case resumes at step 3.

+**Use case UCE05: Add materials to an event**

+**MSS**

+1. User <u>creates an event (UCE01)</u> with a certain required quantity of material.
+2. User requests to add a certain quantity to one of the materials in the event.
+3. iVolunteer updates the current quantity of the material, and tracks whether the material's current quantity has already reached or exceeded its required quantity the event.

+   Use case ends.

+**Extensions**

+* 2a.
+Invalid event index.
+    * 2a1. iVolunteer requests for the correct command with valid event index.
+    Use case resumes from Step 2.

+* 2b.
+Specified material is not in the event.
+    * 2b1. iVolunteer alerts the user that the material is not currently in the event, and to re-enter the command again.
+    Use case resumes from Step 2.

+* 2c.
+Material quantity is invalid.
+    * 2c1. iVolunteer alerts the user that the material quantity is invalid and to re-enter the command again.
+    Use case resumes from Step 2.

 **Use case UCV01: Create a volunteer**

 **MSS**